 Math is often a student’s most challenging subject.
-And if your kids aren’t keen on it, buy it may not have anything to do with their natural aptitude, cost but that they could simply be lacking the tools they need to succeed.
+And if your kids aren’t keen on it, it may not have anything to do with their natural aptitude, but that they could simply be lacking the tools they need to succeed.

 There are many ways parents can help children do better in the classroom and unleash their math potential.
-After all, stomach today’s crowded classrooms don’t always allow teachers the time to deliver a personalized approach to math instruction — a subject where it is especially needed.
+After all, today’s crowded classrooms don’t always allow teachers the time to deliver a personalized approach to math instruction — a subject where it is especially needed.

 Reinforcing math concepts at home goes beyond improving grades, as elementary math skills are essential for success in the real world and are the basis for more advanced concepts.
 As more jobs require a solid math foundation, getting kids excited early is more important than ever.